-Select to stake out to the pile point or to the center of a circle.
+Select to stake out to the pile point, to the center of a circle or to the nearest point on the circle.
 Stake out to the pile point is to stake out clockwise from the northernmost point on the circle according to the pile interval; stake out to the circle center is to stake out directly to the center of this circle.